 This proposal is for a new and more complete set of typographic axes, with a unified value system, concern for non-Latin, responsive typography, compression, and more.
 The registration of a full set of attributes allows type developers to combine the modern, potentially much larger font family into a single file; it allows software developers and educators to have a clearer picture of how typography is shaped by the basic attributes; and it allows type users to control the attributes more precisely, whether that control is programmatic or manual via a user interface.

-Because fonts usually provide a better solution than smearing regular type for “bold” or “obliquing” it for “italic,” and because optical size (the most common treatment of all) is a registered axis, variation axes can provide these and other treatments better than applications.
-This gives users more precise control per treatment, and per glyph, while also informing applications that these axes exist, and what their value systems are.
-It also relieves apps from having to provide the treatment, should the user desire to do so, with the font providing the means.
+Because fonts usually provide a better solution than smearing regular type for “bold” or “obliquing” it for “italic,” variation axes can provide these and other effects better than applications.
+This gives users more precise control per effect, and per glyph, while also informing applications that these axes exist, and what their value systems are.
+It also relieves apps from having to provide the effect, should the user desire to do so, with the font providing the means.

 C. Non-Latin Axes